Photo illustration of a computer that looks like a fly box, with a fly guide service on screen and flies below

 SHARE

 Twenty minutes after we launched on the Delaware River, the worst fishing guide I ever hired told me he hated his job and that I was stupid for expecting to catch muskies there in April.
 He failed to mention either of these fun facts when I first called him—and before he cashed my deposit check.
-That was seven years ago, and if I had taken the time to vet the guy first instead of trusting a business card, I might not have endured such an awkward, hopeless day.
+That was many years ago, and if I had taken the time to vet the guy first instead of trusting a business card, I might not have endured such an awkward, hopeless day.
 I swore I’d never make that mistake again.

 The best reference for a guide or lodge is a thumbs-up from a buddy.
 If you don’t have that, you can get a good idea of the kind of guide you’d be dealing with by spending a few hours online.
 Pick your species, pick your location, then digitally pick apart the area’s outfitters.
 Here’s how I run a background check.